hdgarrood/hdgarrood.github.io/_drafts/on-unethical-facebook-experiments.md

 control of our digital selves][].
 The only way I see this happening is with free (as in speech), open source software.
 Pay close attention to and support initiatives like [ind.ie](https://ind.ie) (I plan to start contributing code when I can).
-Consider a free operating system for your next computer (I recommend Ubuntu).
+Consider a free, open operating system for your next computer (I recommend Ubuntu).
 Educate yourself about the issue: watch [Digital Feudalism and How to Avoid It][].
 Consider deactivating Facebook or Google accounts.